TFAS is pleased to welcome 20 talented young leaders to the third annual cohort of TFAS Leadership Scholars.

-Eliza interned at JTS Health Partners in Norcross, Georgia the summer after her freshman year after returning from a Mercer on Mission.
-The Mercer on Mission program that Eliza participated in was to Laberinto, Perú, where she served as a translator for the education team, translating classes from English to Spanish.
+Eliza Miller interned at JTS Health Partners in Norcross, Georgia, the summer after her freshman year after returning from Mercer on Mission.
+The Mercer on Mission program took students to Laberinto, Perú, where Eliza served as a translator for the education team, translating classes from English to Spanish.
 She just finished her junior year.
-This past year on campus, Eliza served as chancellor of her chapter of Delta Sigma Pi and she was a member of the admissions team for the third year.
+This past year on campus, she served as chancellor of her chapter of Delta Sigma Pi, and she was a member of the admissions team for the third year.
 She is also in the university honors program on the international track and has presented research on gender disparity in education in sub-Saharan Africa.

 Internship: LBJ Women’s Campaign School

-Kennedy is a passionate advocate for the advancement of all people.
+Kennedy Moore is a passionate advocate for the advancement of all people.
 She is an International Baccalaureate Program diploma recipient, a member of her university’s honors and scholars program, as well as a Provost Academic Excellence Scholar.
-She has served as secretary for her university’s chapter of the National Society of Leadership and Success and serves as co-secretary of her undergraduate chapter of Alpha Kappa Alpha sorority, Inc. Kennedy has traveled to over 10 countries and usually splits her time between Texas, Georgia, and California.
-She is number four of five children and loves to spend her free time volunteering and traveling to learn about different types of people and cultures.
+She has served as secretary for her university’s chapter of the National Society of Leadership and Success and serves as co-secretary of her undergraduate chapter of Alpha Kappa Alpha sorority, Inc. Kennedy has traveled to over 10 countries and usually splits her time between Texas, Georgia and California.
+She is the fourth of five children and loves to spend her free time volunteering and traveling to learn about different types of people and cultures.

 Internship: Business Council for International Understanding